ocean-data-challenges/2023b_SSHmapping_HF_California/README.md

 ## Motivation

-The goal is to investigate how to best reconstruct sequences of Sea Surface Height (SSH) maps in the Californian SWOT cross-over from artificial SWOT satellite and conventional nadir altimetry observations.
+The goal is to investigate how to best reconstruct sequences of Sea Surface Height (SSH) maps and separate the balanced motions and the internal waves in the Californian SWOT cross-over from artificial SWOT satellite and conventional nadir altimetry observations.
 This data challenge follows an _Observation System Simulation Experiment_ framework: "reference" full SSH are from a numerical simulation with a realistic, high-resolution ocean circulation model: the reference simulation.
 Satellite observations are simulated by sampling the reference simulation based on realistic orbits of past, existing or future altimetry satellites.
 A baseline reconstruction method is provided (see below) and the practical goal of the challenge is to beat this baseline according to scores also described below and in Jupyter notebooks.

 ### Reference simulation
 The reference simulation is the MITgcm LLC4320 simulation.
 The simulation is run with tidal forcing.
 The SSH maps are available hourly.
-The barotropic tide has been removed from the reference run.
+The barotropic tide and the dac have been removed from the reference run.
+Also, the balanced motions and the internal waves have been seperated using spatio-temporal filters

 ### Observations
 The SSH observations are SWOT and conventional nadirs altimeter data simulated on the reference run.
 Hence, the barotropic tide is also not present in the SWOT observations.